What is cervical radiculopathy?

-Changes in the vertebrae (back bones) and discs in the neck can put pressure on a spinal nerve.
+Changes in the vertebrae (bones) and discs in your neck can put pressure on a spinal nerve.
 Discs are natural, spongy cushions between your vertebrae that allow your spine to move.
-Conditions that can lead to a pinched nerve include:
+The following can cause a pinched nerve:

-- Disc damage: A disc in the neck may flatten, bulge, or move over time.
+- Disc damage may occur if a disc flattens, bulges, or moves over time.
 An injury can also cause disc damage.

-- Cervical spondylosis: This is when the vertebrae in your neck break down.
+- Cervical spondylosis is when the vertebrae in your neck break down.
 This normally occurs as you age.

-- Growths: Tumors or cysts (fluid-filled lumps) may grow and press on the nerve.
+- Growths , such as tumors or cysts (fluid-filled lumps), may grow and press on the nerve.

 What are the signs and symptoms of cervical radiculopathy?

 The most common symptom is sharp pain that travels from your neck all the way down your arm.
 You may have pain in your shoulder, chest, and hand.
 The pain may get worse with movement or when you cough or sneeze.
 You may also have any of the following:

 - Burning or tingling sensations in your neck or arm

 - Numbness or weakness in your arm or hand that makes it hard for you to grip objects